 Unlike most of America (if we are to believe the staggering number of options in the grocery store), I’m not a big cereal person.
 It never has the get-up-and-go I actually need in the morning to jump-start my confrontation with living.

-Moreover, the “Nourishing Traditions” folks are also critical of seeds and grains as hard to digest due to the phytic acid (and of expeller-pressed grains as particularly bad), and do helpfully point out that people who are healthier around the world, eating more traditional diets, generally soak their grains before cooking them for quite some time.
-So while I’m not quite ready to join the anti-gluten crowd, I do look for ways to keep things wholegrain, and to avoid the pancake/waffle/breakfast strudel temptation.
+The “Nourishing Traditions” folks are also critical of seeds and grains as hard to digest due to the phytic acid (and of expeller-pressed grains as particularly bad), and point out that people who are healthier around the world generally soak their grains before cooking them.
+So while I’m not quite ready to join the anti-gluten crowd, I do look for ways to keep things wholegrain, and try to avoid the pancake/waffle/breakfast strudel temptation.
 I do love the chia seed pudding below, but it soaks all night in milk…

 (Distracting side-note: While I appreciate their back-to-basics approach to whole and farm-fresh foods, I also feel compelled to say in my persnickety way that I do not agree with everything about the dietary recommendations of the Weston A. Price Foundation (WAPF).
 For example, I do not think raw milk should be given to children, because it is risks their health and even their lives — in addition to e coli, bovine tuberculosis and brucellosis are also a threat, as you can read from a milk producer’s comments here to a WAPF blogger’s post full of dangerously poor advice on this particular question.
 For those interested in this debate, a more serious and balanced discussion of the health and political issues with raw milk is here.)